Redot-Engine/redot-docs/tutorials/2d/2d_movement.rst

 length of ``1``, by our desired speed.

 .. tip:: If you've never used vector math before, or need a refresher,
-         you can see an explanation of vector usage in Godot at :ref:`doc_vector_math`.
+         you can see an explanation of vector usage in redot at :ref:`doc_vector_math`.

 .. note::